zacharyelston/rrmcpy/docs/ROADMAP.md

 # rrmcpy Improved Implementation Roadmap

-This roadmap incorporates findings from both our code review and the c4-review.md document, focusing on our design philosophy of fighting complexity while ensuring a complete and robust Redmine integration.
+This roadmap incorporates findings from both our code review and the c4-review.md document, focusing on our design philosophy of clarity over complexity ("Built for Clarity") while ensuring a complete and robust Redmine integration.

 ## Version Roadmap Overview